wxFormBuilder/wxFormBuilder/sdk/README.md

 For easier development of plugins, the SDK uses wxFormBuilder as subproject to be able to execute the plugin directly from the plugin project.
 The recommended setup is to integrate the wxFormBuilder project as git submodule of the plugin repository.
-This directory contains an example `CMakeLists.txt` file that can be used as top level CMake file of a plugin project.
+This directory contains an example `CMakeLists.txt.example` file that can be used as top level CMake file of a plugin project.